-From tiny houses, quirky hideaways, glamping and going off the grid, the Yarra Valley region offers up some of Victoria’s quirkiest places to stay.
+From tiny houses, quirky hideaways, glamping and going off the grid, the Yarra Valley region offers some of Victoria’s most unique places to stay.

-Travel is all about experiencing something new and it’s isn’t just about the activities.
+Travel is about experiencing something new and not just about the activities.
 Finding unique accommodation options is an easy way to add a sense of adventure to your stay and make your trip even more memorable.
-Here are just a few ideas, all roughly an hour or less from Melbourne.
+Here are a few ideas, all roughly an hour or less from Melbourne.

-The name Larnook means nest in the Boon Wurrong language, spoken by one of the five tribes of the Kulin Nation and this is one nest you’ll certainly want to settle into.
-Grab a bottle of your favourite Yarra Valley wine and curl up in front of the fire or kick back to watch the sunset from the deck.
-There’s an outdoor shower, panoramic views and all the creature comforts you’d want in a solo getaway or romantic escape for two.
+The name Larnook means nest in the Boon Wurrong language, spoken by one of the five tribes of the Kulin Nation, and this is one nest you’ll undoubtedly want to settle into.
+Grab a bottle of your favourite Yarra Valley wine, curl up in front of the fire, or kick back to watch the sunset from the deck.
+There’s an outdoor shower, panoramic views, and all the creature comforts you’d want in a solo getaway or romantic escape for two.

 Located in Dixons Creek amid the paddocks of the Yarra Valley, the luxury stays at Glenlowren are swoon-worthy.
-On this quiet 100-acre stretch of farmland, guests have three options to choose from, including the uniquely designed ‘Hut’.
+On this quiet 100-acre stretch of farmland, guests have three options, including the uniquely designed ‘Hut’.

-Nissen Hut is ideally suited for four with two bedrooms, each with their own en suite so it’s a perfect weekend getaway for your best ‘couple- friends’ however, the property also has one-bedroom options.
+Nissen Hut is ideally suited for four with two bedrooms, each with its en suite, so it’s a perfect weekend getaway for your best ‘couple- friends’; however, the property also has one-bedroom options.

-Here guests get plenty of privacy, quiet and relaxation but it’s still close enough to great coffee, wineries and restaurants too.
-Popular as a writers or artists retreat, The Burrow at Wombat Bend is also the perfect spot for a romantic getaway.
+Here guests get plenty of privacy, quiet and relaxation, but it’s still close enough to great coffee, wineries and restaurants.
+Popular as a writer's or artists' retreat, The Burrow at Wombat Bend is also the perfect spot for a romantic getaway.

 Can’t decide between luxury and getting out in nature?
 Do both at Chum Creek Hut located in Chum Creek.

-This high-country haven is set on a 136-acre horse ranch that backs onto State Forrest land.
-From the outside, it might look like a rustic hut, but step inside and discover a country retreat with an original open stone fireplace and pretty amazing views over the dam during the warmer months.
+This high-country haven is on a 136-acre horse ranch that backs onto State Forrest land.
+From the outside, it might look like a rustic hut, but step inside and discover a country retreat with an original open stone fireplace and impressive views over the dam during the warmer months.

-*Image is taken of the wine tasting shed, please see the website for accommoodation.
+*Image of the wine tasting shed; please see the website for accommodation.

 Love the charm and character of historic properties?
 Olinda’s Loft in the Mill is a replica of a 19th Century Bluestone English Flour Mill and Bluestone Carriage House.